Fake Shemp: Origin

 The term refers to the comedy trio The Three Stooges.
 On November 22, 1955, Stooge Shemp Howard died of a heart attack at age 60.
 At the time, the Stooges still had four shorts left to deliver (Rumpus in the Harem, Hot Stuff, Scheming Schemers, and Commotion on the Ocean) under their annual contract with Columbia Pictures.
 By this point in the trio's career, budget cuts at Columbia had forced them to rely on stock footage from completed shorts, so they could finish the films without Shemp.
 New footage was filmed of the other two Stooges (Moe Howard and Larry Fine) and edited with stock footage.
 When continuity required that Shemp appear in the new scenes, director Jules White used Joe Palma, one of Columbia's bit character actors, as a body double for him.
 Palma often appeared only from behind or with an object obscuring his face.
 Palma had appeared as a supporting character in numerous Three Stooges shorts before Shemp's death and continued in that capacity for the trio's shorts with Joe Besser as the third Stooge.
 These four shorts are the only documented times he performed as Shemp's stand-in; Shemp's usual stunt double was Harold Breen, but these four shorts required someone to double as Shemp in an actor's capacity.
 While Palma was the inspiration for the term "fake Shemp", the phrase was not used at the time.

 The concept predated its use for Shemp by several decades; it had mainly been used to replace actors who died or fell ill during production.
-Early examples included Shadows of Suspicion in 1919, after Harold Lockwood died of the Spanish flu, Saratoga in 1937, after Jean Harlow died having completed most of her scenes, and fans lobbied to have the film released, and Return of the Ape Man in 1944, where the illness of George Zucco led to heavyweight boxer Frank Moran stepping into the role Zucco originated midway through the film.
+Early examples included Shadows of Suspicion in 1919, after Harold Lockwood died of the Spanish flu; Saratoga in 1937 (after Jean Harlow died, having completed most of her scenes and fans lobbied to have the film released), and Return of the Ape Man in 1944, where the illness of George Zucco led to heavyweight boxer Frank Moran's stepping into the role Zucco originated midway through the film.

 First use of the term

 Aspiring filmmaker Sam Raimi, a professed Stooges fan, coined the term in his first feature-length movie The Evil Dead.
 Most of his cast and crew abandoned the project after major delays (mostly due to budget issues) pushed production well beyond the scheduled six weeks.
-He was forced to use himself, his die-hard friends Bruce Campbell, Rob Tapert, and Josh Becker, his assistant David Goodman, and his brother Ted Raimi as "fake Shemps".
+He was forced to use himself, his longtime friends Bruce Campbell, Rob Tapert, and Josh Becker, his assistant David Goodman, and his brother Ted Raimi as "fake Shemps".
 Sam Raimi's later productions in film and television have also often used the term to refer to stand-ins or nameless characters.
 For example, 16 fake Shemps were included in the credits for Army of Darkness, Raimi's second sequel to The Evil Dead.